 Additionally, some shocks, like Cane Creek's InlineAir are currently incompatible with ShockWiz, as the supplied hose connector interferes with the air can body (one workaround is to use Topeak's PressureRite adaptor or a valve extender if you have one handy).
 When in doubt, contact us with your mounting questions.

 A recent upgrade to a Fox X2 presented a problematic mounting issue.
 The Fox X2 has an external reservoir that overlaps the air can when compressed.
 There is very little clearance between the reservoir body and the air can.
 The clearance is so tight that the reservoir will interfere with the zip ties used to mount ShockWiz to the air can!
-The solution in this case was to rotate the air can 180-degress, use the longer hose, and mount ShockWiz towards the end of the air can so that the reservoir can fully overlap when compressed and not interfere with the zip ties.
+The solution in this case was to use the longer hose, and mount ShockWiz towards the end of the air can so that the reservoir can fully overlap when compressed and not interfere with the zip ties.

 Do you have a tricky mounting situation?